Login to Complete an Application or to Access Judging Panel

 Q: How do I choose which images to submit?

-Images should highlight the excellence of the project.
+A: Images should highlight the excellence of the project.
 They should support the narrative of the project description, and the story that you want to tell about this project.
 Clear, cohesive plans and images illustrating the structure in context (in situ) are also important.
 Composite images are allowed, but please remember that the image limit is set with the intent of keeping the content of each submission manageable for jurors to review in the limited time allotted.
 Image submissions are final.
-Winning project submission images will be included on the BSA Design Awards webpage in 2025 in the order uploaded by the submitter.
+Winning project submission images will be included on the BSA Design Awards webpage in 2026 in the order uploaded by the submitter.
 Please make sure to upload the images in the right order.

 Q: Should marketing images be oriented vertically or horizontally?